 The road to Anse La Blague is lovely, through lush vegetation, narrow streets, and blind spots.
 Located in the southeast of Praslin, in the most secluded part of the island, Anse La Blague is ideal for snorkeling and swimming.

 Anse La Blague is divided into two halves, both with beautiful sand and crystal clear water: Grande Soeur and Petite Soeur.
 Petite Soeur is more secluded than the first one, so you might have the beach all to yourself.
 If you come by bus, make sure you know when the last one leaves so you won’t get stuck in this part of the island.

 After you visit Fond Ferdinand, you can spend some time at this beautiful beach.
 The area is so quiet, with beautiful, calm water.
 Head straight into the water, and at some point, you will reach some boulders not seen from the shore.
 This place is fantastic for snorkeling.
 From this beach, you can see Mahé in the distance.

 Next to Anse Marie-Louise, you will find Anse Consolation, on the southernmost tip of the island.
 It is a small, beautiful beach, also great for snorkeling.

 Last but not least: Anse Georgette, the most beautiful beach in Praslin, in my opinion.
 Situated on the northwest coast of the island, bordered by huge granite boulders, Anse Georgette has crystal clear turquoise water, fine white sand, and many palm trees.
 You need to make a reservation through your accommodation, one day before or even earlier in high season, to reach the beach through Constance Lemuria Resort.
-From the bus station, walk 5 minutes to the resort’s main gate and from there another 20-25 minutes to Anse Georgette.
+From the bus station, walk 5 minutes to the resort’s main gate and another 20-25 minutes to Anse Georgette.
 We only reached it after one hour since we made it to the viewpoint first, taking lots of photos and enjoying the incredible surroundings.